WINSDK/notes/PESTLE.md

   - May disrupt financial markets and create a great deal of uncertainty.
 * National security
-  - Measures designed to improve national security restricts the movements of good, people and captital.
+  - Measures designed to improve national security restricts the movements of good, people and capital.
 * Trade unions and other activist
   - These groups may push for measures to increase wages for their members and lead to an increase in fixed costs
 * Changes in government
-  - A new governement might want to introduce laws that impact a business's operations
+  - A new government might want to introduce laws that impact a business's operations

 ### Economic